dimits-ts/coffee-ui/documentation/report.md

 ### Goals
 The goals of the 2nd cycle were:
-- Design the prototype in Android
+- Design the prototype in Android.
-- Implement basic functionality
+- Implement basic functionality.
-- Export the prototype to an Android device to allow realistic user verification
+- Export the prototype to an Android device to allow realistic user verification.

 ### Target Audience
 Our target audience remains the same in this cycle.